 All employees can report integrity concerns.
 Additionally, any stakeholder that has a business relationship with Helsinn can report integrity concerns as well.

-– Ethics and compliance issues, fraud, misconduct, corruption, financial issues, conflicts of interest, insider trading, bribery, disclosure of confidential information
+– Ethics and compliance issues, retaliation, fraud, misconduct, corruption, financial issues, conflicts of interest, insider trading, bribery, disclosure of confidential information

 – Employee relations and human resources issues, such as harassment, discrimination, improper workplace conduct

 – Improper use of company resources

 – Violations of our policies on gifts, entertainment and hospitality

 All reporting is done confidentially.
 This means that information about your concern will only be shared with a limited number of people on a strict need-to-know basis.
 Information will only be disclosed outside this small group if we are required to do so by law or an important public interest is at stake.
 In principle, we are obliged to inform the implicated person that a complaint has been filed against him/her, but your identity will not be disclosed.